eth-cscs/abcpy/doc/source/user_customization.rst

     :lines: 62, 83-87
     :dedent: 4

-We simply obtain the parameter values and covariance matrix for this kernel and calculate the probability density function using scipy.
+We simply obtain the parameter values and covariance matrix for this kernel and calculate the probability density function using SciPy.

-Note that after defining your own kernel, you will need to collect all your kernels in a :py:class:`abcpy.perturbationkernel.JointPerturbationKernel` object in order for inference to work.
+Note that after defining your own kernel, you will need to collect all your kernels in a :py:class:`JointPerturbationKernel <abcpy.perturbationkernel.JointPerturbationKernel>` object in order for inference to work.
 For an example on how to do this, check the :ref:`Using perturbation kernels <gettingstarted>` section.

 The complete example used in this tutorial can be found `here
 <https://github.com/eth-cscs/abcpy/blob/master/examples/extensions/perturbationkernels/multivariate_normal_kernel.py>`_.